Cromane: Location

 Cromane is located in the centre of Kerry with views of the Dingle Peninsula to the north and the Iveragh Peninsula westwards.

 Cromane is one of the few locations in Kerry where there is a 360-degree view of the Brandon Mountain Range, the Sliabh Mis Mountains and MacGillycuddy's Reeks, home to Ireland's highest mountain Corrán Tuathail.

+History

+A little unknown local history is that 180 years ago, a 10 tonne piece of Spanish marble destined for use in the nearby church in Killorglin fell into the waters a short distance from Cromane strand.